Bring a Photo to the Hospital

 The Solution Is Not Obvious – Bring a Photo to the Hospital

 When they got home her mother logged in and checked the record to make sure the hospital had changed it.
 Thank goodness, the DNR order was gone.
-A few weeks later Shelia’s dad told the whole messy story to a retired nurse he knew from the local YMCA.
+A few weeks later Jim told the whole messy story to a retired nurse he knew from the local YMCA.
 They were in an Arthritis Aquatics swimming class together.
 The nurse said she had heard this story before.
 A patient will come into the ED looking more dead than alive.
-The doc, based on appearance or maybe by accident, will check the DNR box.
+The ED doctor, based on appearance or maybe by accident, will check the DNR box.
 Hey, the ED is busy.
-There are times when the doc thinks he talked to someone but didn’t.
-When someone looks almost dead people maybe they shouldn’t be resuscitated.
+There are times when the physician thinks he talked to someone but didn’t.
+When someone looks almost dead people might think maybe they shouldn’t be resuscitated.

 Well, That’s Pathetic Practice for a Doctor – So Bring a Photo to the Hospital

-This experienced, retired nurse offers people this advice.
-Whenever you’re taking an gravely-ill older relative to the ED, take along a hardcopy recent photo of them.
+This experienced, retired nurse offered Jim this advice.
+Whenever you’re taking a gravely-ill older relative to the ED, take along a hardcopy recent photo of them, a copy you can spare to give away.
 It should be a picture of when they were well and feeling great, just before they fell ill.
-Tell the staff to put the photo in his/her medical chart.
-Then, confirm very clearly and assuredly that the patient wants to be resuscitated.
-So often an elderly ill person comes to the ED looking so “half-dead” pathetic.
-It’s hard to believe that they were in active in life and in robust good health just a few days earlier.
+Tell the staff to put the photo in their medical chart.
+Then, confirm very clearly and assuredly that, if a medical event occurs, the person wants to be resuscitated.
+So often an elderly ill person comes to the ED looking “half-dead” pathetic.
+It’s hard to believe that they were active in life and in robust good health just a few days earlier.
 The photo gives the staff, even hurried staff, a better idea of the person, not just of the patient.

 Well, I’ll Be Damned! – Bring a Photo to the Hospital

-“Well, I’ll be damned!”, Jack exclaimed at the end of Sheila’s story.
-Jack had come in to the breakroom shortly after Sheila had started talking about her mother.
-He got a Coke out of the machine, sat down, and sipped and listened.
-Hey, he was on break, after all.
-It’s better than working!
-But at the end Jack and Jennifer were both amazed and dismayed.
+It’s all very upsetting.
 For one, how would a doctor accidently make a patient DNR without permission.
-And, how could a hospital leave the person on DNR status after she says no, please do resuscitate me.
+And, how could a hospital leave the person on DNR status after she says that she wants to be resuscitated, yes, please do resuscitate me.
 But best and finally, how simple a solution!
-Take a hardcopy photo.
-Show that my Mom or Dad was riding horses last week, or gardening, or skiing.
-They are not about to die.
-Save them.
-Get them back to where they were.
-Make them well again.
+Take a hardcopy photo you can spare.
+Show that the person was robust and engaged in life recently.
+Show the staff that they’re not about to die.
+You want the staff to save them.
+To get them back to where they were.
+To make them well again.